Leo Tolstoy

 1

-In the lives of the saints there is a story about how an elder, having seen in a dream a deceased monk who was weak in life but who was now in the best place in heaven, asked what this unworthy monk who had so many weaknesses did to deserve such a great blessing.
-He received the following answer: he has not judged a single person in his life.
+In the lives of the saints there is a story about how an elder saw in a dream a deceased monk who was weak in life but who was now in the best place in heaven.
+He asked what this unworthy monk, who had so many weaknesses, did to deserve such a great blessing.
+He received the following answer: throughout his life he did not judge a single person.

 2